psophea/elm-tailwind-postcss/README.md

 set NODE_ENV=production&&npx parcel build --out-dir dist --public-url ./ ./tmp/index.html
 ```

-The last build will get result from the first build and purge all unused classes and output into `dist` directory.
+The last build will get result from the first build, purge all unused classes and output into `dist` directory.

 ## Syntax Changes

-As Elm has restriction for function name, some Tailwind classes will be converted to be valid Elm function name.
+As Elm has restriction for function name, some Tailwind classes will be converted into valid Elm function name.

 ```elm
 -- starts with number becomes "i_": 2xl -> i_2xl